 You know the conclusion to this story.
-Freeze your credit file and you won’t have to worry about the fact that your number is floating around all over the place!
+Freeze your credit and you won’t have to worry about the fact that your number is floating around all over the place!

 How to handle medical industry requests for Social Security info

 Theft of personal info from doctor’s offices, labs, medical centers, et al. is a huge problem, according to the Federal Trade Commission.
 What info can the thieves get from medical records?
 Social Security numbers, your date of birth, maybe a digital image of your driver’s license, and maybe even your checking account information.

-The info is being used by criminals in 2 ways.
+The info is being used by criminals in two ways.

 First, they’re creating false identities to apply for credit accounts.
 Second, they’re creating false identities and seeking medical care in your name.

 In the latter example, they basically create a clone of your identity, but with their picture on your ID cards.
 Then you get the bills and your medical records show an illness you don’t have!
 Not to mention the fact that collectors start coming after you for unpaid balance bills!

 The reality?
 The medical industry needs to improve the job it does handling your info.
 Until they do that, follow these rules: